The Square Art Gallery

 Whilst nature may be the initial inspiration, it is the spur to large, bright initial layers.
 These then allow her to wake into her storytelling side which adds more precise details and hints to how you could travel around the painting.

 She has had a mainly international collecting base from San Francisco to Sydney and is now enjoying having the chance to build local relationships within the UK including the Totterdown Art Trail in November “22.
+Her passion for giving back and community is essential part of her practice and Gaynor also mentors other artists who need a sounding board, either in their artwork or in promoting themselves.

 For any enquires, please ask a member of the team or email sophie.yardley@thesquareclub.com